|Sunday 27th January 2019|

 Entries & transfers

-The entry limit for this race will be 470 and entry to the race will be closed if this limit is reached, or, otherwise, on Friday 26th January 2018.
+The entry limit for this race is 440 and entry to the race will be closed if this limit is reached, or, otherwise, on Wednesday 23rd January 2019.

 This race is online pre-entry only – there will be NO entry on the day.